tenzir/tenzir/web/docs/use/detect/match-threat-intel.md

 ## List Matchers

-To show the running matchers, use `tenzirctl matcher list`.
+To show the running matchers, use `tenzir-ctl matcher list`.
 Example output may look like this:

 ```